Student Hub

 2. This window will bring you to a Google page with all available projects in PDF format

 3. Having chosen a project, email the project Supervisor with a brief explanation of your interest in the research.
-You must include the completed Student Project Application Form which can be found on the Student Hub Page of the SSRA Website.
+You must include the completed SSRA Student Project Application Form (2024) which can also be found below on the Student Hub Page of the SSRA Website.

 4. Wait for the Supervisor to respond to your email (this can take a few weeks in some instances)